Mounting evidence shows that the foods we eat weigh heavily in the war against cancer.

 Researchers suggest that vitamin D curbs the growth of cancerous cells.

-A report presented at the latest meeting of the American Association for Cancer Research (AACR) showed a link between increased vitamin D intake and reduced risk.
+A report presented at the latest meeting of the American Association for Cancer Research (AACR) showed a link between increased vitamin D intake and reduced breast cancer risk.
 It found vitamin D to lower the risk of developing breast cancer by up to 50%.

-Vitamin D may also improve survival rates among patients, according to a Harvard study reported in 2005.
+Vitamin D may also improve survival rates among lung cancer patients, according to a Harvard study reported in 2005.
 Patients who received surgery for lung cancer in the summer, when vitamin D exposure from sunshine is greatest, and had the highest intake of vitamin D, reported a 56% five-year survival rate.
 Patients with low vitamin D intakes and winter surgeries had only a 23% survival rate.

 In light of these recent findings, many researchers consider the current RDA of 400 international units (IU) too low.
 William G. Nelson, MD, PhD, of Johns Hopkins University in Baltimore, Md., suggests that the RDA recommendations for vitamin D be increased to 1,000 IU for both men and women.
 “Higher amounts may eventually prove better, but for now that amount is likely to be safe and have a protective effect,” he tells WebMD.